RemcodM/AirSane/README.md

 A SANE WebScan frontend that supports Apple's AirScan protocol.
 Scanners are detected automatically, and published through mDNS.
-Though images may be acquired and transferred in JPEG, PNG, and PDF/raster format through a simple web interface, AirSane's intended purpose is to be used with AirScan/eSCL clients such as Apple's Image Capture.
+*This version of AirSane publishes the AirScan/eSCL protocol only*, therefore it's intended purpose is to be used with AirScan/eSCL clients such as Apple's Image Capture.

 Images are encoded on-the-fly during acquisition, keeping memory/storage